hlascelles/que-scheduler/README.md

    have are due.
 It enqueues those jobs and then itself.
 Repeat.
 1. After a deploy that changes the config, the job notices any new jobs to schedule, and knows which ones to forget.
 It does not need to be re-enqueued or restarted.

+## System requirements

+Your [postgres](https://www.postgresql.org/) database must be at least version 9.4.0.

 ## Inspiration